 Overview of the BTC Era Impersonation Malware Attack

-Email Attack: The attack impersonates an automated email from BTC Era, a platform for trading cyptocurrency.
-However the email is sent from email@example.com.
-The sender addresses the recipient by name, and the details of the email include that the recipient has been approved to make a BTC transaction which requires a minimum deposit of $250 to start.
+The attack impersonates an automated email from BTC Era, a platform for trading cryptocurrency.
+However, the email is actually sent from email@example.com.
+The sender addresses the recipient by name, and the email states that the recipient has been approved to make a BTC transaction, which requires a minimum deposit of $250 to start.
 Following this is a concealed URL with text that reads “create an account”.

-Result: By clicking “Allow”, the user has actually given permission for Adware to run on their device.
+By clicking “Allow”, the user has actually given permission for Adware to run on their device.
 It only appears that nothing has happened.
-Going into chrome settings, the user would be able to see that the website is running Malwarebytes.
-Thus rendering their devices as tools to monitor user behavior, and launch ads and spam targeting the user.
+Going into chrome settings, the user would be able to see that the website is running Malwarebytes, thus rendering their devices as tools to monitor user behavior, as well as launch ads and spam targeting the user.

 Why the BTC Era Impersonation Malware Attack is Effective

 The attack impersonates an email from BTC Era, where anyone can trade on the platform.
 This is an effective method to install malware if overlooked by the recipient.
 The URL is hosted through Constant Contact, an email marketing provider, although the email body implies the link leads to an account setup page through BTC Era.
 By concealing the URL, the recipient is likely to click on it and see what follows.